·Demo

 Build this in your own integration.

-Everything on this page was produced by the helper below and the public anchor API.
-Plain Python, stdlib only, no Satsignal SDK to install.
-Drop it into a CI step, an agent runtime, or a one-off shell.
+Everything on this page was produced by a stdlib-only helper and the public anchor API — nothing to install.